 In all of our different services, we ask clients to complete clinical and outcomes questionnaires so that we can measure the extent to which we have helped them improve.
 Clients are also asked to give us feedback on their experience of our services, which helps us ensure that we continue to provide a high standard of clinical care.

-In addition to our work at the Oakdale Centre, we work from other venues in the region and can also arrange home visits if necessary.
+In addition to our work at these two centres, we work from other venues in the region and can also arrange home visits if necessary.
 Where clients prefer or live further afield, we provide telephone and online counselling and psychotherapy.

 How we collect information about you